nickmeldrum/basic-ajax/README.md

 If for some reason you want to turn this off you can just execute: `ajax.allowCaching = false` If for some reason you want to override any of these individual headers, just set them in the headers object you pass in and basic-ajax will use your values instead of it's own.

-### Middleware:
+### Hooks:

-You can add pre and post hooks by adding middleware to basic-ajax.
-Pre hooks fire immediately prior to an `xhr.send()` and post hooks fire in `onreadystatechange()` just before the promise either resolves or rejects.
+You can add pre and post hooks to basic-ajax.
+Pre hooks fire immediately prior to an `xhr.send()` and post hooks fire after a `load()`, `error()` or `abort()` event has been called.

-We provide the function: `ajax.applyMiddlewares([ordered, array, of, middleware])` in order to apply your middleware.
+We provide the function: `ajax.setHooks([ordered, array, of, hooks])` in order to setup your hooks.

-A middleware provider should look like this:
+A hooks provider should look like this:

-    var middleWare = function (nextHooks) {
+    var hook = {
-      return {
-          pre: function (xhr) {
+        pre: function (xhr, state) {
           console.log(xhr.method);
-              return nextHooks.pre(xhr);
         },
-          post: function (ro) {
+        post: function (ro, state) {
           console.log(ro.status);
-              return nextHooks.post(ro);
         }
     };
-    };

- * You must *always* call `nextHooks.pre(xhr)` and `nextHooks.post(ro)` at the end of both the pre and post calls in order for the chain of middlewares to execute.
+ * if a pre function returns an object with a `cancel=true` property on it then the `xhr.send()` will not fire and the promise will be immediately resolved returning an object with the `reason` string set to a `reason` string you return from the `pre()` function as well as the xhr object.
+ * if a pre function cancels, no other hooks will get run.
+ * you can setup either a pre or a post function or both in your hook
- * You must *always* implement both pre and post calls even if they just call the next functions.
+ * the state object is for passing state between the pre and post functions.
+ * this state is private to each request and private to each hook that is run.
  * We don't currently allow for asynchronous hooks.
- * We don't have any defensive code against a middleware doing something wrong or strange.
  * For more information look at the tests which should act as deeper documentation.

- * If you want your middleware to utilise information from the calling code just wrap it in a self executing function creating a closure on your outside dependency.
-(See the test `'middleware accepts arguments from calling code'` for an example of this.)
+We provide `ajax.addHooks()` to add hooks to the existing chain of hooks set up (whereas `ajax.setHooks` will replace the existing chain.)

-We also provider the function `ajax.removeMiddlewares()` which will remove any middlewares applied by the mechanism above.
+We also provide the function `ajax.removeHooks()` which will remove all hooks applied by the mechanisms above.

 ## Tests